How to Find Your Online Course in Blackboard

 Privacy in Blackboard

 Access to certain pages in Blackboard is recorded on an individual basis, and course instructors can view these individual access statistics.
+Students should also be familiar with the Family Education Rights and Privacy Act (FERPA), a law relating to the accessibility of student information.

 Pioneer Portal is the official communication system of the University.
 You must use Pioneer Portal to: